-The Committee operates the annual bonus and 2020 Plan, in accordance with their rules, and where relevant, NASDAQ listing rules.
+The Committee operates the annual bonus and 2020 Plan, in accordance with their rules, and where relevant, Nasdaq listing rules.
 To maintain an efficient administrative process, the Committee retains the following discretion relating to remuneration:

-- a. the eligibility to participate in the plans; - b. the timing of grant of awards and any payments; - c. the size of awards and payments (subject to the maximum limits set out in the Policy table above and the respective plan rules); - d. the determination of whether any performance conditions have been met; and - e. the annual review of performance objectives for the annual bonus plan.
+- 1. the eligibility to participate in the plans; - 2. the timing of grant of awards and any payments; - the size of awards and payments (subject to the maximum limits set out in the Policy table above and the respective plan rules); - 4. the determination of whether any performance conditions have been met; - 5. the annual review of performance objectives for the annual bonus plan; and - 6. to make certain exceptions to the Compensation Recovery Policy (to the extent permitted under applicable Nasdaq listing rules) and to determine whether to recover, and if so, the method for recovering, erroneously awards compensation from current and former Executive Directors in the event of an accounting restatement.